+While assessing the results of the impact of aspects on SOC variation, the south-facing terrain has the lowest SOC contents compared to the north-facing terrain, which is explained by its exposition to the highest solar radiation and especially the highest temperature during the vegetation period and the long hot summers.
+This implies high evaporation and a high burn down of OM due to high temperature, less moisture in the soils, and consequently a slow-down of the decomposition of OM.

-In addition, regarding our findings, the impact of slope and aspect on SOC content was very distinct, as indicated statistically by a significant effect on SOC content in the ANOVA.
+In addition, regarding our findings, the impact of both slope and aspect on SOC content was very distinct, as indicated statistically by a significant effect on SOC contents in the MANOVA.
 The issue is that steep and south-facing slopes are more sensitive to degradation than other areas, explained by the fact that steepness increases runoff and soil erosion, and southern exposure increases evapotranspiration and temperatures, thus decreasing the availability of nutrients, water and SOC to plants.
-Apart from differences in land use management, SOC variation is mainly affected by environmental factors on soil along landscape forms.
+Apart from differences in land use management, SOC variation is mainly affected by environmental factors on soil along topographic units (slope and aspect).

 The literature links temperature and moisture to OM decomposition in soils (García Ruiz et al., 2012 and Griffiths et al., 2009)(Perry, Oren, & Hart, 1994).
-As shown by (Garcia‐Pausas, 2007), In the Mediterranean area, the shaded areas such as northern faced or the colder southern areas, sustain regularly high moisture levels longer and consequently become more fertile and productive, in contrary to the southern faced areas that are exposed to high radiation and thus occasional water deficits.
+As shown by (Garcia‐Pausas, 2007), in the Mediterranean area, the shaded areas such as northern faced or the colder southern areas, sustain regularly high moisture contents longer and consequently become more fertile and productive, in contrary to the southern faced areas that are exposed to high radiation and thus occasional water deficits.

 With regard to steepness and aspect, the higher the slope and the more exposed to the south, the more affected by erosion and different climatic conditions, the lower the SOC content (Yimer et al., 2007 and Yimer et al., 2006).
 Different topographic positions are considered to have different microclimatic and vegetation community types and thus significant variations in SOC.
 Topography (slope and aspect) thus plays a crucial role in relation to temperature and moisture regimes.
 The temperature is highly influenced by the solar radiation, which has a role on soil chemical and biological processes and vegetation distribution (Bale et al., 1998).
 Hence, the temperature of the soil plays a key role in monitoring the biomass decomposition rate, and thus affect the SOC distribution, either delaying or accelerating its decomposition (Scowcroft et al., 2008).

 From the results assessing the impact of slope combined with land use, we can see that the highest SOC contents were observed in the flat area under all the land use systems and then tend to decrease on the steep positions.
+In general, under all the land use systems, we can observe the same tendency of SOC variation, going from higher SOC content in flatter positions to the lowest in steep positions.

 This can be explicated by the fact that soils on the flat slope tend to be thicker as a result of deposition.
 Erosion causes stripping of the soil in the hillslope areas.
 As shown by (Yoo et al., 2006), the prevalent portion of SOC is deposited in depositional areas with hillslopes being more susceptible to sporadic mass wasting events, continuous soil erosion and production, and consequently, less SOC storage.
 Together with this, the highest erodibility was related to the hilly areas where soils have a tendency to be shallow, coarse in texture and low in OM, while lower erodibility was observed at the flat areas with organic-rich, deep, and leached soils (Lawrence, 1992).